mtt87/ks-async-await/README.md

 - You need to read the documentation of that library
 - This code will be transformed
 - Will it be performant?
 Will it be optimized by v8?
 Who knows...
-- Still doesn't feel like reading synchronous code
+- Still doesn't feel like reading linear and sequential code

 ## Promises